jefferyto/gedit-pythonconsole/help/en.md

 Once the Python console is enabled, you can open it by selecting <guiseq><gui>View</gui><gui>Bottom Panel</gui></guiseq>.

-If you have also enabled the <gui>Embeded Terminal</gui> plugin, the <gui>Python Console</gui> will appear as a separate tab in the bottom pane.
+If you have also enabled the <gui>Embedded Terminal</gui> plugin, the <gui>Python Console</gui> will appear as a separate tab in the bottom pane.